Photo by Andre Tan

 - Control freaks–They try to exercise tight control over everything that happens around them and freak out when things do not go their way.

 - Irritability–They are easily annoyed and anything unpleasant tends to grate on them.

-Short fuses–You have heard the saying, “Don’t sweat the small stuff.”
+- Short fuse–You have probably heard the saying, “Don’t sweat the small stuff.”
 They don’t see this as applying to them.
 Everything they don’t like is of major importance.

-Argumentative–They don’t believe in allowing others to have their own opinion or that it is possible to coexist peacefully with those who don’t agree with them.
+- Argumentative–They don’t believe in allowing others to have their own opinion and that it is possible to coexist peacefully with those who don’t agree with them.
 All differences must be attacked.

-Need to have the last word– The never let anything go unchallenged and fight to the bitter end to have their ways accepted as the right ones.
+- Need to have the last word–They never let anything go unchallenged and fight to the bitter end to have their ways accepted as the right ones.